Arches National Park

 Top 5 Facts

-- Arches National Park was established as a national monument in 1929 and later designated as a national park in 1971, covering an area of over 76,000 acres.
+- Arches National Park was established as a national monument in 1929 and later designated as a national park in 1971.

 Attraction is recommended in